Class RedisConnection

 • lrange

-public String[] lrange(String key,
+public String[] lrange(String key, long start, long stop)

 Description copied from interface: RedisConnectionCommands